DrakirL/DrakirL.github.io/p10/class/rogue.md

 You have Climb Speed equal to your Speed.

 ### Level 1: Swift Fingers/Multitasking?
 You now have 4 actions to use each Round rather than 3.
+(LIMITER?
+Provided you aren't encumbered, 4 or 2 Actions?)

 ### Level 3: Supreme Sneak?
-When you would make a Finesse Check or Stealth Check on your turn, you may use 1 additional Action to gain advantage on that Check.
+When you would make a Finesse Test or Stealth Test on your turn, you may use 1 additional Action to gain Advantage on that Test.

 ### Level 5: Pilferer of Trinkets?
-???
-Get more magic items and use them better?
+You can use any item as a Focus to cast a Spell regardless of your Proficiencies?
+(PHRASING?
+"Any item that is storing the spell you'd cast") <br>
+More attunement slots?
+Better carrying capacity?

 ### Level 7: ???
 ???